Visit the Blue Mountains By Train: 2 Easy Itineraries

 Being able to hop on and off the bus is perfect for families with young kids who may struggle to keep up on a group tour.

-I recommend is that you buy a Lyrebird Pass online to save valuable time on arrival.
-The Lyrebird pass entitles you to use the hop on hop off bus and includes entry to Scenic World so you won’t have to line up to get a ticket when you reach Katoomba.
+I recommend buying a Lyrebird Pass online to save time on arrival.
+The pass includes the hop on hop off bus and entry to Scenic World so you won’t have to line up for a ticket in Katoomba.

-If you plan on visiting Scenic World, lines for tickets can be very long at times; having a ticket means you can get straight to the rides before the crowds.
+If you plan to visit Scenic World, ticket lines can be long.
+Having a ticket means you can get to the rides before the crowds.

-If you are not planning on visiting Scenic World, buy the standard HOHO pass.
+If you’re not visiting Scenic World, buy the standard HOHO pass.

 Related: Check out our guide to Fifty+ Things to Do in the Blue Mountains